As to your Lent ... I can only tell you my own experience.

 Reproduced by kind permission of Continuum International Publishing Group, a Bloomsbury Company.
 This excerpt appeared in Magnificat in February 2013.

 Caryll Houselander (1901-1954) was a British Roman Catholic laywoman; a mystic, writer, artist, visionary and healer.
 Her first book, This War is the Passion, written during World War II, launched her prolific writing career.
-She is best known for: A Rocking Horse Catholic, The Reed of God, The Way of the Cross, This War is the Passion, The Letters Of Caryll Houselander: Her Spiritual Legacy, and Wood of the Cradle, Wood of the Cross: The Little Way of the Infant Jesus.Copyright © Caryll Houselander
+She is best known for: A Rocking Horse Catholic, The Reed of God, The Way of the Cross, This War is the Passion, The Risen Christ, The Letters Of Caryll Houselander: Her Spiritual Legacy, and Wood of the Cradle, Wood of the Cross: The Little Way of the Infant Jesus.Copyright © Caryll Houselander

 back to top